CIS-522/homework/README.md

 You may choose to make your codebase private or public.

+### Enable GitHub Actions
+Go to the "Actions" tab and click the green button to enable GitHub Actions.
+This allows our grading script to run!

 ### Create an account on the leaderboard

 To submit your code to the leaderboard, you will need to create an account.
 Create a new account at https://leaderboard.cis522.com and **set your username to your PennKey** (usually letters, not numbers. e.g., mine is `matelsky`.)